Sideroxylon spinosum: Description

 The leaves are small, 2–4 cm long, and oval with a rounded apex.
 The flowers are small, with five pale yellow-green petals; flowering in April.
 The fruit is 2–4 cm long and 1.5–3 cm broad, with a thick, bitter peel surrounding a sweet-smelling but unpleasantly flavoured layer of pulpy pericarp.
 This surrounds the very hard nut, which contains one (occasionally two or three) small, oil-rich seeds.
 The fruit takes over a year to mature, ripening in June to July of the following year.

+Ecology

+There are many types of Argan habitats, with varying degrees of aridity based on latitude and distance from the Atlantic Ocean :